geraldb/talks/planet.md

-title: Build Your Own (Static) Planet News Site w/ Ruby (and Pluto)
+title: New Horizons - Build Your Own (Static) Planet News Site w/ Pluto (and Ruby)